-On 4 January 2024, the Board of Directors announced the distribution of SR 57 million (SR 0.65 per share) for the second half of the year 2023 which represents 6.5% of the nominal value of the shares.
-On 21 January 2024, the Company distributed the cash dividend.
+On 23 February 2025, the Board of Directors declared cash dividend of SR 104.5 million (SR 1.18 per share) for the second half of the financial year 2024 which represents 11.8% of the nominal value of the shares.

-There have been no further significant subsequent events since the year ended 31 December 2023, which would have a material impact on the financial position of the Company as reflected in these financial statements.
+There have been no further significant subsequent events since the year ended 31 December 2024, which would have a material impact on the financial position of the Company as reflected in these financial statements.